Schools and Local History Pages

 From the Archives

-As a well know and well established building company we are often asked for information about the history of the buildings in the local area.
+As a well known and established building company we are often asked for information about the history of the buildings in the local area.

 We do have an interest in this as we often advise on historic buildings.
 Part of this work is to compile reports on the history of the buildings.
 For this we need background material and above all we need to know where to find it.

-We have put these pages together to share with local school children and residents some of the knowledge that we have accumulated as well as some of the documents and where you can find more information if you want it.
+We have put these pages together to share some of the knowledge that we have accumulated, over the decades, as well as some of the documents and where you can find more information if you want it.

 Our intention is to guide users to interesting and good quality primary source materials in well run archives.